Dani Kouch

-Dani Kouch (born 11 October 1990) is a footballer who plays for Cambodian club Preah Khan Reach Svay Rieng, as a midfielder.
-Born in France, he represents Cambodia at international level.
+Dani Kouch (born 11 October 1990) is a professional footballer who plays as a midfielder for Cambodian Premier League club Svay Rieng.
+Born in France, he represents Cambodia national team at international level.

 Career

 Born in Nantes, France, Kouch has played club football for TriAsia Phnom Penh, Phnom Penh Crown and Nagaworld.

 He made his international debut for Cambodia in 2018.